 What’s on BBC One on Easter Sunday?

-Easter programmes – Urbi et Orbi, Sunday Worship with the Pope and Alexander Armstrong’s Heavenly Gardens starting at 11am
+Easter programmes – Easter Sunday Worship, Urbi et Orbi and Alexander Armstrong’s Heavenly Gardens starting at 10am

-To mark Easter Sunday, the BBC will be broadcasting Pope Francis’ annual Easter message from the Vatican at 11am.
-This is followed by a service by the Very Rev Kathy Jones at 11:25am, and you can finish the morning off with a leisurely stroll through heavenly gardens with Alexander Armstrong at 1:50pm.
+To mark Easter Sunday, the BBC will be broadcasting Easter 2021 church services including Pope Francis’ annual Easter message from the Vatican at 11am.
+This is preceded by a service by the Archbishop of Canterbury at 10am, and you can finish the morning off with a leisurely stroll through heavenly gardens with Alexander Armstrong at 11:15am.

 What’s on Channel 4 on Easter Sunday?